-With a few easy adjustments, these low FODMAP sourdough waffles will brighten any brunch!
-Check out the following tips to keep this breakfast FODMAP friendly!
+With a few easy adjustments, these low FODMAP sourdough waffles will brighten any brunch.
+Check out the tips below to keep this recipe FODMAP friendly.

-If you’re in the elimination phase of the diet, you’ll need to use lactose-free milk.
-The fat content is irrelevant in this recipe, so use whatever you have on hand.
+First, if you're in the elimination phase of the diet, you'll need to use lactose-free milk.
+The fat content doesn't matter for this recipe.
+So, use whatever you have on hand.

 This recipe also calls for a ton of butter.
-Don’t worry, though!
-Since butter is almost 100% fat, according to Monash University, it doesn’t contain any FODMAPs.
+Don't worry, though.
+Since butter is almost 100% fat, according to Monash University, it doesn't have any FODMAPs.

-It’s worth noting, though, that fat itself can be a gut irritant.
-If you are sensitive to high-fat foods, you can cut two tbsps of butter and make these into sourdough pancakes instead.
+It's worth noting, though, that fat itself can be a gut irritant.
+So, if you're sensitive to high-fat foods, can cut two tbsp of butter and make these into sourdough pancakes instead.